 \subsubsection{The community creates secondary harm against the victims}

 In some offline practices of restorative justice conferencing \cite{zehr2015little}, community members who care about the harm that occurred can choose to join the conference.
 Community members can support victims by listening to their stories, acknowledging the harm that occurred, and providing emotional support \cite{zehr2015little}.
-In our interviews, we found that without this structure and facilitation and care for victims, community members may create secondary harm for the victims.
-Though it takes courage for victims to share their stories, it can be difficult for them to find an audience that supports and cares about them.
+Analyzing our interview data, we found that due to the absence of such a victim-centered structure online, community members often create secondary harm.
+Though it takes courage for victims to share their stories, finding an audience that supports and cares about them can be difficult.
 Instead, victims may be challenged, humiliated, or blamed, which creates secondary harm.

 P12 was sexually harassed by a male member in the gaming community when she was underage.
 She chose to reveal the member's behavior during a voice chat when other community members were present: \textit{``I felt like more people should know about it since most of the people in [the Discord community] are underage.''} Though P12 expected to get support from her friends, she received multiple challenges from them after this revelation: \textit{``Some people were on my side [\ldots] but some other people were on his side and said I just wanted attention, and I should have known he was just joking.''} Later, the man denied all accusations and accused P12 instead.
 According to P12, \textit{``He was trying to make me look like a bad person.''} P12 felt so unsupported and hurt by the community's reaction that she eventually chose to leave it.